Interaction-Induced Wave Function Collapse Respects Conservation Laws: Measurement, Collapse and Conservation Laws: Simple Illustration

 A couple of key aspects of this example should be noted.
 First, the manner in which the relevant quantities are conserved is \textit{nonlocal}, as is to be expected in situations involving wave function collapse.
 Initially, one might be concerned that such nonlocal changes in momentum or other conserved quantities might lead to superluminal signaling, since a measurement in one location can change the state of a distant system.
 The answer to this is that such changes can only be detected by a measurement on the system whose state has been changed.
 This ``second" measurement is itself capable of bringing about the collapse to the observed state; so no information about whether a distant measurement has occurred can be acquired.

 Secondly, in order to determine whether a particular quantity is conserved in a given situation, one must track \textit{exchanges} of that quantity.
 This implies that both microscopic and macroscopic systems (including any preparation apparatus) must be described in strictly quantum terms, with no classical interface or boundary.
 It also implies that the only potentials in the Hamiltonian should be \textit{interaction} potentials.
-When these conditions are not observed apparent paradoxes can arise.
-The paper of Aharonov, Popescu, and Rohrlich\cite{APR} mentioned earlier illustrates this point.
+The stochastic collapse operator described in the next section is constructed from these interaction potentials.